 - It is a creditor-driven process, and they may reject the proposal being put forward and place the company into Liquidation

 - The director’s conduct and personal financial positions are reported to creditors

 - During the administration, directors are no longer in control of the company’s business, property and affairs

 Our next blog in this series will discuss the formal options of Liquidation and Receiverships and their advantages as well as disadvantages.

 If you would like to learn more about the debt collection services we offer, contact us now.
 We have over 30 years of experience providing professional and discreet debt collection solutions for clients of all sizes and across all industries.
-With debt collection agencies in Sydney, Melbourne and Brisbane we have your business covered.
+With debt collection agency in Sydney, Melbourne and Brisbane we have your business covered.

 - Informal and Formal Options For Insolvent Entities Part 1